axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

   .. important::
     #.
 When you press certain special keys of the list, quick search does not function. ``Enter``, ``Shift``, ``Control``, ``Alt``, ``Pause``, ``CapsLock``, ``Escape``, ``PageUp``, ``PageDown``, ``End``, ``Home``, ``PrintScreen``, ``Insert``, ``Meta``, ``ContextMenu``, ``NumLock``, ``ScrollLock``.
     #.
-The quick search input is kept during user session.
+The quick search input persists throughout the user session.
     #.
-The quick search is not affected by widget filter.
+Quick search function is unaffected by widget filters.
     #.
-When widget width is less than 400px, the textbox disappear.
+When widget width is less than 400px, the search textbox disappears.
     #.
-The number of columns that allow for quick search will decide the scope of the feature.
+The scope of the quick search feature is determined by the number of columns that allow for it.